obsidianmd/obsidian-developer-docs/en/Plugins/Editor/Editor.md

 ## Replace current selection

-If you want to modify the selected text, use [[replaceRange|replaceSelection()]] to replace the current selection with a new text.
+If you want to modify the selected text, use [[replaceSelection|replaceSelection()]] to replace the current selection with a new text.

 The following command reads the current selection and converts it to uppercase: